 Problem Statement

-It is unknown whether there is shared capacity of pathos between the two different racial, ethnic groups of White, European Americans and Black, African American Descendants of US Chattel Slavery.
+The problem is it is unknown whether there is shared capacity of pathos between the two different racial, ethnic groups of White, European Americans and Black, African American Descendants of US Chattel Slavery (cite a gap in the literature).
 [Note to self: Multiculturalism, diversity training, cultural competency, and cultural empathy ALL fail at the attempts of racial reconciliation because it does not include the repair of the damages of racists, racial bias, nor racism.]

 Background of the Problem

-This research is exploring and expanding the need to address racial reconciliation in America between White, European Americans and Black, African American Descendants of US Chattel Slavery.
+This study is exploring and expanding the need to address racial reconciliation in America between White, European Americans and Black, African American Descendants of US Chattel Slavery.
 The attempts made in the past have pushed toward progress yet have limits in addressing the overarching scope and nuance in facing the establishment of this problem dating back to the late 1700s and early 1800s.
-The understanding of racism and how it works has been identified often in historical context from scholars in the Black community.
-Though, there are now White scholars becoming more proactive and self-reflective of macro and microaggressions where white supremacy has persisted within societal implementation after the Emancipation Proclamation.
+The understanding of racism and how it works has often been identified in historical context from scholars in the Black community.
+White scholars are now becoming more proactive and self-reflective of macro and microaggressions where white supremacy has persisted within societal implementation after the Emancipation Proclamation.

 Setting of this Research

 White supremacy is the bedrock of the United States of America’s existence through the practice of chattel slavery.
 To suggest politely, chattel slavery is the most unique kind of slavery that has been identified and practiced throughout the history of humanity.
-Chattel Slavery through white supremacy has caused the condition of post traumatic slave syndrome among Black, African American Descendants of US Chattel Slavery in current American society.
+Chattel Slavery through white supremacy has caused post-traumatic slave syndrome among Black, African American Descendants of US Chattel Slavery in current American society.
 While White, European Americans have been plagued with white fragility derived from the longstanding history of racism through white supremacy.
-The goal of this research is to identify how the effects of post traumatic slave syndrome from the practice of chattel slavery through white supremacy has had on both cultural groups in question.
+This research aims to identify how the effects of post traumatic slave syndrome from the practice of chattel slavery through white supremacy has had on both cultural groups in question.

 Thesis Statement